chayan-1906/GitHub-MCP/README.md

   ./github
   ```
 - **For Windows users**:
-  Double-click the file, or run via terminal: `./github.exe`
+  Double-click the file, or run via terminal: `.\github.exe`

 **Note**: